MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-step2-scan-assess.md

 After you have connected to Google, add the source paths to scan and assess your Google Drives.

-1. Select **Add source paths** and choose a method; to look for new users, Google Drives, target a single source path, or bulk upload the source paths using a CSV file.
+1. Select **Add source paths** and choose a method: to look for new users in Google Drives, target a single source path, or bulk upload the source paths using a CSV file.

 ![add source paths manually in Google](media/mm-google-add-source-paths.png)